NHL Free Agency 2026 Tracker: Live Signings

 What Comes Next on July 1, 2026

 My read on this market: Tuch lands somewhere in the 7-year, $10.25M AAV neighborhood, with Buffalo most likely to retain after a final 48-hour negotiation exchange.
+[Update, July 1: Tuch was signed-and-traded to Washington on an 8-year, $10.5M deal before the market opened, see the confirmed table above.]
 Anthony Mantha gets a 3-year deal in the $5.5M-$6M AAV range from a team like New Jersey or Minnesota.
 Cam Talbot signs a 2-year hybrid backup-starter deal at around $3.25M AAV from a contender that needed insurance behind a brittle starter.
 The Scott Laughton journeyman pivot framework applies cleanly to the back half of this UFA class.
 Most of the 2026 UFA forwards are middle-six pieces playing for term, not AAV.

 The other prediction worth making: at least two contracts signed inside the first 90 minutes will look untradeable by November.
 The combination of $8.5M in fresh cap room across every team, a thin star tier, and Frenzy-Day urgency historically produces 2 to 3 buyout candidates per cycle.
 The contracts to flag in real time are the ones at term 6+ years for non-elite skaters age 29 and up.